Bipedal robots ace dynamic walking on stepping stones – Info Robotic

 Credit: Quan Nguyen et al.

-If bipedal are expected to successfully carry out intended tasks of search and rescue and disaster relief, then scientists and engineers will have to watch the robots’ steps.
+If bipedal robots are expected to successfully carry out intended tasks of search and rescue and disaster relief, then scientists and engineers will have to watch the robots’ steps.
 It is built into the situation that the bipedal robots will have to move the operation along without tripping and falling in hazardous terrain.

 Writing in IEEE Spectrum this month, two researchers in the frontlines of bipedal research give us a glimpse on what the challenge is really like to get robots to walk on tough terrain where they must step up, step down, stay on balance, without fail.